 Still after seeing how such a major surgery affected Geoff and his self esteem, I reached out to Ostomy Toronto to offer complimentary photoshoots to some of their members.

 This session was with Marisa.

-She had previously enjoyed a fairly active and sporty lifestyle which she was no longer able to do, and due to the IBD and UC was unable to eat anything much more than oatmeal and potato chips.
+She had previously enjoyed a fairly active and sporty lifestyle which she was no longer able to do.
+And due to the IBD and ulcerative colitis, was unable to eat anything much more than oatmeal and potato chips.

 And they were eager to assist the homecare nurse on her visits to the house once Marisa was home from hospital.

 She thought that she would feel really great considering how unwell she had been with IBD.
-Unfortunately post operatively she was unimpressed with the ostomy and under-estimated the impact it would have on the way it made her feel, her way of dressing and her self-perception.
+Unfortunately post operatively, she was unimpressed with the ostomy and had under-estimated the impact it would have on the way it made her feel, her way of dressing and her self-perception.

 Overall Marisa is glad that she underwent surgery, but there were obstacles that needed to be addressed and overcome both physically and mentally.

 Marisa will be taking the next step in her journey and undergoing the first step in reconstructive surgery in 2015.

-MUA Trisha Florentin
+MUAH Trisha Florentin